Are You Silencing Patient Voices While Calling It Patient Engagement?

 Ready to Do Patient Engagement Differently?

-My experience in healthcare facilitation AND as a patient partner give me a unique perspective that helps to design meaningful partnerships that value diversity of experience, thought, and perspective—where the hard work falls on me and you to create safe spaces where patient and caregivers' authentic voices can be heard and acted upon.
+My experience in healthcare facilitation AND as a patient partner gives me a unique perspective that helps to design meaningful partnerships that value diversity of experience, thought, and perspective—where the hard work falls on me and you to create safe spaces where patient and caregivers' authentic voices can be heard and acted upon.

 Because getting comfortable with discomfort isn't a problem to solve.
 It's a sign you're finally listening!